colecarter96/cse15l-lab-reports/lab-report-1-week-2.md

 `ssh <username>@ieng6.ucsd.edu "ls"`

-For example would run the command on the server and then exit.
+The command above would run the command on the server and then exit.
 You can also string commands together using semicolons.

 `cp Main.java; javac Main.java; java Main`